BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/06/index.md

 ### Speed Control

 You can change the speed of your motor by using different angle values.
 See the table below.
-This will come in handy later one when you are trying fine tune your wheel movements.
+This will come in handy later when you are trying to fine tune your wheel speeds.
+For example, you may be trying to drive straight, but one wheel is going faster than the other.
+You can speed one wheel up or slow one wheel down using these angles.

 <img src="fig-9_1.png" style="zoom:60%;" class="image center" />